Tjörneslögin Fossils, Lignite Mines & the Waterfall Skeifárfoss on the Tjörnes Peninsula

 Tjörneslögin Fossils, Lignite Mines & the Waterfall Skeifárfoss on the Tjörnes PeninsulaPillars of rock on the Tjörnes peninsula

-We admired Skeifárfoss and took in the beauty of this area, and then headed back along the rocky beach, as the waterfall began to get darkened by a shadow.
+We admired Skeifárfoss and took in the beauty of the area, then headed back along the rocky beach as the waterfall began to be shaded by the setting sun.

-The return hike took us more than an hour, as we stopped in several places and took photos, and explored the lignite and the fossils on the beach.
+The return hike took us more than an hour, as we stopped at several places to take photos, explore the lignite, and examine the fossils on the beach.

 Tjörneslögin Fossils, Lignite Mines & the Waterfall Skeifárfoss on the Tjörnes PeninsulaWe saw this pretty little waterfall on our hike on the beach